Tom Ketchum: Capture and death

 On August 16, 1899, Tom Ketchum, supposedly knowing nothing of the July 11 hold-up which ended in the death of his brother Sam, single-handedly attempted to rob the same train again at the same place and in the same way that he and Sam and others had robbed it just a few weeks earlier.
 The train conductor, Frank Harrington, saw Tom approaching the moving train.
 He recognized him, grabbed a shotgun, and shot Tom in the arm, knocking him off his horse.
 The train continued, and the next day a posse came out and found Tom beside the tracks, badly wounded.
 He was transported to medical facilities at Trinidad, Colorado, and his right arm had to be amputated.
 He was nursed back to health and then sent to Clayton, New Mexico Territory, for trial.

 At the trial, Ketchum was convicted of attempted train robbery and sentenced to death.
 He was the only person ever hanged in Union County, New Mexico Territory (now Union County, New Mexico).
 He was also the only person who suffered capital punishment for the offense of "felonious assault upon a railway train" in New Mexico Territory (which did not become a state until 1912).
 Later, the law was found to be unconstitutional.

-Ketchum was executed by hanging in Clayton.
-Nobody in Clayton had any experience in conducting hangings; the rope was too long, and since Ketchum had gained a significant amount of weight during his time in jail, he was decapitated when he dropped through the trap door.

-Ketchum's last words were reported by the San Francisco Chronicle as: "Good-bye.
+Ketchum was executed by hanging in Clayton on April 26, 1901, but no one in the town had any experience with the procedure.
+The combination of too long a rope, Ketchum's significant weight gain while in jail, and the mass imbalance due to the amputation of his arm caused him to be decapitated when he fell through the trapdoor.
+Ketchum's last words were "Good-bye.
 Please dig my grave very deep.
 All right; hurry up."

 An account of the event from Sheriff Salome Garcia detailed the scene:

-“He walked firmly up the steps, saying as he went up, "Dig my grave deep, boys."
-Stepping upon the trap door he asked for the black cap, and it was placed over his head but [it] had to be removed to permit the rope to be placed on his neck, and while they delayed somewhat he became impatient and said, "Let her go boys."....
-The sheriff cut the trigger rope with a hatchet, and his body shot down with all its 215 pounds of weight.
-Everyone within or without the stockade held their breath, and their hearts gave a great bound of horror when it was seen that his head had been severed from his body by the fall.
-His body alighted squarely upon its feet, stood for a moment, swayed and fell and then great streams of red, red blood spurted from his severed neck, as if to shame the very ground upon which it poured.
-The head rolled aside and the rope, released, bounded high and fell with a thud upon the scaffold from whence it came.”

 A popular postcard was made showing the body.
 Afterwards his head was sewn back onto the body for viewing, and he was interred at the Clayton Cemetery.